Marcos Rodríguez Pantoja

-Marcos Rodríguez Pantoja (born 7 June 1946, in Añora, Spain) is a noted feral child.
+Marcos Rodríguez Pantoja (7 June 1946 – 15 August 2026) was a Spanish feral child.
 He was sold to a hermitic goatherder at seven and after the goatherder's death, he lived alone with the wolves in the Sierra Morena.
 At 19, he was returned to civilization, but had difficulty adjusting.
-Gabriel Janer Manila went on to write a PhD thesis about his case, which was titled He jugado con lobos (English title I Have Played with Wolves).
+Gabriel Janer Manila went on to write a PhD thesis about his case, which was titled He jugado con lobos (English: "I Have Played with Wolves").

-He later became the subject of the film Entrelobos (English title Among Wolves), in which he appears briefly.
+Rodríguez Pantoja was the subject of the 2010 film Entrelobos (English title: Among Wolves), in which he appears briefly.

-In March 2018 he gave an interview in which he said he was disappointed in human nature and wished he could return to the mountains and leave society.
+In March 2018, he gave an interview in which he said he was disappointed in human nature and wished he could return to the mountains and leave society.